treblereel/errai-material/README.md

 # errai-material
-Wrapper, which allows GwtMaterialDesign run with Errai
+Module, which allows GwtMaterialDesign run with Errai